macdevopsyvr/macdevopsyvr.github.io/activities/index.md

 <h3>2017 pre-conf meetup at The Tap and Barrel</h3>

-<p><b>MacDevOps:YVR 2017</b> we are meeting up before the conference at the Tap and Barrel (Convention Centre).
+<p><b>MacDevOps:YVR 2017</b> we are meeting up before the conference on Sunday June 4th at 5pm at the Tap and Barrel (Convention Centre).

 Space is very limited.
-There will be a link to free tickets soon.
+There will be a link to the free tickets soon to RSVP.
 Stay tuned.

 </p>
 <p>Tap and Barrel: 1055 Canada Place, Vancouver, BC, V6C 0C3</p>